JavOrraca/Resources/README.md

 # Data Science Resources
 Below is a list of data science resources to introduce you to the world of data analytics, data science, and programming.
-I'll update this list periodically as I learn of new resources and tools.
+I'll update periodically as I learn of new resources and tools.
 R and Python are open-source programming languages used for data analytics, statistical analysis, web scraping, machine learning, and artificial intelligence.
 If you have any suggestions, send me a note at <github@encryptme.33mail.com>, thanks.

 ## Online Educational Resources